oslokommune/okctl/userdocs/src/help/faq.md

 Your team member needs the following privileges

 1. Access to the AWS account where the cluster runs
-1. They need access to the IAC repo on Github that you run `okctl` in
+1. They need access to the IAC repo on GitHub that you run `okctl` in

 ### Run `kubectl` commands